-Little kids: If you carve 1 of the 7 pumpkins into a wacky jack-o-lantern and turn 2 more pumpkins into pumpkin pie, how many pumpkins are left?
-Bonus: Even Keith’s smallest pumpkin weighed 798 pounds.
+Little kids: If you carve 1 of 7 pumpkins into a wacky jack-o-lantern and turn 2 more pumpkins into pumpkin pie, how many pumpkins are left?
+Bonus: Imagine if the smallest pumpkin you grew weighed 798 pounds.
 If it weighed just 2 pounds more, how much would it weigh?

-Big kids: If each of Keith’s 7 giant pumpkins can make 50 pumpkin pies, how many pies can they make all together?
-Bonus: The world’s officially heaviest pumpkin ever weighed 2,624 pounds.
-If Keith’s biggest pumpkin weighs 1,364 pounds, does it weigh more or less than half of that?
+Big kids: If 1 giant pumpkin can make 50 pumpkin pies, how many pies can 7 giant pumpkins make all together?
+Bonus: The world’s heaviest pumpkin ever weighed 2,749 pounds.
+If the biggest pumpkin here weighs 1,364 pounds, does it weigh more or less than half of that?

 Wee ones: The 7-pound pumpkin.